-Information Technology Services (ITS) at UNBC provides computing support and infrastructure services to students, faculty, and staff.
-This service-orientated department maintains microcomputer labs for classroom teaching, research, continuing studies as well as for drop-in usage by students.
-ITS also maintains and administers the campus fibre optic backbone network, telecommunications and operating systems infrastructure providing services such as e-mail, web services, internet access, telephones, WebCT and other Learning Management Systems.
-Every UNBC student is provided with a computer account and access to online services for registration, payments, grades, degree audit, scheduling and applications.
-ITS services include support for the high performance computing facility for faculty research and support for critical main enterprise systems on campus including Banner, FAST, Bookstore, Card Systems, Online Services and UNBC's main web-site www.unbc.ca.
+Information Technology Services (ITS) at UNBC provides computing support and infrastructure services to students, faculty and staff.
+The ITS department maintains microcomputer labs for classroom teaching, research, continuing studies, and student general purpose use.
+Every UNBC student is provided with a computer account and access to online services for registrations, payments, grades, degree audit, scheduling and applications.
+ITS also maintains and administers the campus fiber optic network, telecommunication and operating systems infrastructure, which provides services such as email, web service, internet access, telephone, WebCT, and other Learning Management Systems.
+ITS services include support for the high performance computing facility for faculty research and for critical main enterprise systems on campus including Banner, FAST, Bookstore, Card systems, online Services and UNBC's main web-site, www.unbc.ca.